Metaplay logo

-Part One of our Metaplay Miniseries introduced the core concept of 'Building for Scale' and how your game's features and functionalities need to evolve as your game grows.
+Part One of the Scaling Live Service Games series introduced the core concept of 'Scaling Live Service Games' and how your game's features and functionalities need to evolve as your game grows.
 Each of these functionalities share certain characteristics and can be grouped into four distinct pillars:

 1. The number of players playing your game